 • 2022: Spotlight Talk, "What makes a good explanation?" at the Trustworthy Embodied AI Workshop, NeurIPS 2022.

-• 2022: I was selected as a Machine Learning Alignment Scholar and awarded $6000 by the Stanford Existential Risks Initiative to conduct research on large language models.
+• 2022: I was selected as a Machine Learning Alignment Scholar and awarded $6000 by the Stanford Existential Risks Initiative to conduct research on adversarial attacks on large language models.

 • 2022: I interned with the Deep Learning Performance team at NVIDIA during the summer.